Program Contact: Stephen McGuinn 203-582-8415

 5. Critical Thinking – Students will understand multiple perspectives on significant crime-related topics and the importance of examining these from multiple perspectives and the significance of utilizing different data sources when examining these concepts.
 Basic disciplinary theory and terminology are applied.

-Admission Requirements: College of Arts and Sciences
+Admission Requirements: College of Arts & Sciences

 Admission to the university is competitive, and applicants are expected to present a strong college prep program in high school.
 Prospective first-year students are strongly encouraged to file an application as early in the senior year as possible, and arrange to have first quarter grades sent from their high school counselor as soon as they are available.